JDLuke/cicd/docs/Howto.md

       pull_request:  # Run tests on PRs targeting any branch
         branches: ["**"]

-Now we tell Github when we want the pipeline to run.
+Now we tell GitHub when we want the pipeline to run.
 There are a lot of options for this, but in this case we're just going to run the pipeline anytime we push to any branch as well as any time a pull request is opened for any branch.

     permissions: